-- What if the available power level changes? - If the available power at target is lower than 1 kW, an additional thruster (e.g. T5) is required, since the T6 is uncertain to operate at such low power.
-The propellant storage architecture might be affected due to the overall decreased specific impulse and the therefore increased propellant mass requirement. - If the available power at target is higher than 1 kW, a higher specific impulse will be available and it follows that less propellant will be required.
-Further, there is greater operational reliability (closer to nominal operation). - What if the initial wet mass changes? (e.g. different launcher, different starting point, kickstage option, smaller or larger satellite in general) - If the wet mass is higher, the lifetime of the thruster might not be guaranteed for propellant throughput.
-Further, the propellant storage architecture needs to be adjusted to reflect the increased need in propellant. - If the wet mass is lower, the propellant tank is larger than necessary, but this will be no issue per se.
+- What if the available power level changes? - \circ If the available power at target is lower than 1.5 kW, a lower thrust is available and the transfer time will increase.
+For this, more propellant will be needed and thus the wet mass will be higher. - If the available power at target is higher than 1.5 kW, a higher Isp will be available and it follows that less propellant will be needed.
+Thus, there will be a higher thrust and the transfer time will decrease. - What if the initial wet mass changes? (e.g. different launcher, different starting point, kickstage option, smaller or larger satellite in general) - If the wet mass is higher, the propellant storage architecture needs to be adjusted to reflect the increased need in propellant as the current projected propellant consumption is at the limit of the tank capacity - If the wet mass is lower, the propellant tank is larger than necessary, but this will be no issue per se.
 An adjustment of the size to a smaller capacity can be easily achieved with the propellant tank families of the supplier, and subsystem mass can be saved consequently.